Opportunities

 Told by an Idiot

-Click here for the job pack, which contains further information about Told by an Idiot, what we do, and the Job Description and Person Specification for the role of Assistant Producer.
+Click here for the job pack, which contains further information about Told by an Idiot, what we do, the job description and person specification for the role of General Manager.

 The Role: